phosphorjs/phosphor-observablelist/README.md

 list.add(1); // will give the change args above.
 ```

-You can pass default arguments into the constructor:
+Default arguments can be passed into the constructor:

 ```typescript
 let list = new ObservableList<number>([1, 1, 2, 3, 5, 8]);